OVERALL CURE RATES

 Patients with a history of psychiatric disorders were self-reported or defined as those with reported concomitant psychiatric medications.
 Patients using alcohol or with any history of injection drug use were self-reported.

-Patient subgroups are not mutually exclusive.
+Patient subgroups were not mutually exclusive.

 PERCENT OF PATIENTS WITH ≥90% ADHERENCE